Unfortunately for learner drivers these days, the multiple-choice questions answered in a theory test are only half the battle.

 Here, we’ve brought together key facts about the format of the test, the dos and don’ts of using the video-based system, and some useful examples of the “developing hazards” you’ll be tasked with detecting.

 Once you have answered the 50 questions in the multiple-choice section, you are entitled to a three-minute break before embarking on the hazard perception test.
 It’s worth seizing this opportunity, as you’re going to be watching a series of videos filmed from the vantage point of a driving seat.
 The objective is simple: click as soon as you see a potential danger emerging.
+The short video clips you will see in the hazard perception test will contain both developing and potential hazards.
+A potential hazard is something you need to be aware of but does not require you to take any action.
+A developing hazard is a thing that would make you take some kind of action, for example slowing down, stopping or changing direction.

 There’s an explanatory video (below) with helpful commentary over example footage before the questions begin.
 If you’re not fully clear on everything, it is possible to watch this clip twice.